 Gaps in services for sexual assault victims in Texas revealed

-The study, funded by the Criminal Justice Division of the Office of the Governor, is the first statewide needs evaluation for adult of sexual assault in Texas, according to Dr. Noël Busch-Armendariz, associate professor in the School of Social Work and lead investigator.
+The study, funded by the Criminal Justice Division of the Office of the Governor, is the first statewide needs evaluation for adult victims of sexual assault in Texas, according to Dr. Noël Busch-Armendariz, associate professor in the School of Social Work and lead investigator.

 Researchers interviewed victims, rape crisis center advocates, nurses, law enforcement officers, victim services professionals and prosecutors across Texas.
 They found there is a substantial need for more funding, including additional support for those who serve victims.